Small Business Classes

 Do you have a great idea for a business?
 Take the first step to starting your own: write a business plan!
 A more advanced class designed for those who already have a working knowledge of computers and the Internet, this course will highlight library resources to assist students in crafting a well-written business plan.
 Both online and offline resources will be covered.

 Designed for beginner fundraisers, this brief course shows how your organization can identify potential funders and prepare to seek grants.
-Using the Foundation Directory Online Professional, a database of 140,000 foundations and 3.2 million grants, students will compile a list of foundation prospects that match their organization’s needs.
-We’ll also briefly touch upon other funding sources, such as government and business, and learn about various guides to proposal writing.
+Using the Foundation Directory Online Platinum, a database of 140,000 funding sources, students will compile a list of foundation prospects that match their organization’s needs.
+We’ll also briefly touch upon other grant sources, such as government and business, and learn about various guides to proposal writing.